Confusing? A little. Makes sense? Sort of. Good, now let's look at what the phone can actually do.

 When will the Xperia 1 II be released and how much will it cost?

-Sony launched the Xperia 1 II (along with the Xperia 10 II and Xperia Pro) via live stream on February 24, around the time it would have held its launch event at Mobile World Congress (were this year's trade show not snuffed out by the increased risk of Coronavirus).
+Sony launched the Xperia 1 II (along with the Xperia 10 II and Xperia Pro) on 24 February 2020, around the time it would have held its launch event at Mobile World Congress (were this year's trade show not snuffed out by the effects of the global pandemic).

-As for when the new flagship will hit stores, Sony cites a late Spring arrival, which it's obviously missed.
+As for when the new flagship will hit stores, Sony originally cited a late Spring arrival, which it's obviously missed.
 For comparison, last year's Xperia 1 didn't go on sale until the end of June.

 What are the Xperia 1 II's best new features?

 Sony is doubling down on the enthusiast-appeal that it placed on last year's Xperia 1, targeting five main user types: cinematographers, photographers, cinephiles, audiophiles and mobile gamers.

 First off, the triple 12-megapixel camera setup from last year makes a return, with some minor hardware tweaks, like a larger, wider 24mm (versus 26mm) main sensor sporting an f/1.7 aperture and optical image stabilisation, a longer 70mm telephoto sensor (also with OIS) and there's a 16mm ultrawide once again.

 The main hook with this new sensor setup is the phone ultra-fast autofocus, which the Xperia team developed in partnership with the Alpha 9 camera team, based in Tokyo.
 The focus area has been expanded to 70% of the frame and such camera smarts now also extend to making this the first phone with 20fps autofocus and auto-exposure-tracking burst shooting.